 Plan Alaska with Confidence

-As you consider a trip to Alaska this summer we know that the impact of COVID-19 and the health of you and your travel companions is top of mind.
-We're committed to providing you with flexible planning solutions that take at least some of the uncertainty out of traveling this summer.
+As you consider a trip to Alaska later this summer we know that the travel restrictions and the health of you and your travel companions is top of mind.
+Through Alaska Tour & Travel you'll find flexible planning solutions that take at least some of the uncertainty out of traveling.

 Here are a few things to keep in mind:

 - We have instituted a flexible cancellation policy for 2020.
 All 202 reservations are fully refundable up until 31 days prior to travel.
 No cancellation fees, no change fees, no fuss.

 - In addition, we have over 300 services, including the Alaska Railroad and our Park Connection Motorcoach, that are now fully refundable up until 72 hours prior to service.
-This will give us even more flexibility for refunding at least part of your trip if you need to cancel within 30 days of travel.
+This gives us even more flexibility for refunding at least part of your trip if you need to cancel within 30 days of travel.

-- If you do need to cancel, you will also have the option of rolling over your deposit to a 2021 trip.
-If you do so, we will honor our 2020 rates or we will extend a 5% discount, whichever saves you more.
+- If you do need to cancel, you have the option of rolling over your deposit to a 2021 trip.
+If you do, we will honor your 2020 rates or we will extend a 5% discount, whichever saves you more.